 So, how can Passive Optical LAN help?

-Passive Optical LAN delivers tangible benefits to Green, Sustainability, Healthy and Net Zero initiatives, such as:
+Passive Optical LAN delivers tangible benefits to Green, Sustainability, Climate/Health, Carbon Reduction (both embodied and operational), Circular Economy and Net Zero initiatives, such as:

 - Lower Space Requirements and Smaller Footprint